-Human Rights in Iran
+for Human Rights in Iran

-Mr. Gholamhosein Andacheh
+Gholamhosein Andacheh

 About

-Nationality Iran
+Nationality: Iran

-Religion Presumed Muslim
+Religion: Presumed Muslim

-Civil status Married
+Civil Status: Married

 Case

-Date of execution July 3, 1980
+Date of Killing: July 3, 1980

-Location Kerman, Iran
+Location of Killing: Kerman, Kerman Province, Iran

-Mode of execution stoning
+Mode of Killing: Stoning

-Charges Rape
+Charges: Rape

 About this Case

 The execution of Mr. Gholamhosein Andacheh, a farmer, was reported along with four others to Pars News Agency by the news center of the Revolutionary Guard (Pasdaran) headquarters of Kerman.
 The Jomhuri Eslami daily published the report (July 5, 1980).
-This man was executed by stoning in the first such instance in centuries in Iran, according to information provided by Reuters news agency and published in the French newspaper, Le Monde, July 5, 1980.

 The validity of the criminal charges brought against this defendant cannot be ascertained in the absence of the basic guarantees of a fair trial.
 International human rights organizations have drawn attention to reports indicating that the Islamic Republic’s authorities have brought trumped up charges against their political opponents and executed them for drug trafficking, sexual, and other criminal offences.
 Each year, Iranian authorities sentence to death hundreds of alleged common criminals, following judicial processes that fail to meet international standards.
 The exact number of people convicted based on trumped-up charges is unknown.